 - Phase 3 3: Write Grants (a step by step approach)

-After Phase 3 (and some homework!), you’ll receive your certificate - yay!
+After Phase 3 (and some homework!), you’ll receive your grant writing certification - yay!
 With your grant writing certificate and real-world experience, you can interview well for higher-paying, quality jobs.
 If you enjoyed the freelancing, we show you how to work for yourself and build a vibrant grant writing consulting business in the final two modules.